France–Russia relations: 19th century

-Napoleonic wars
+Napoleonic Wars

-Russia and France were mostly enemies in the Napoleonic wars.
+Russia and France were mostly enemies in the Napoleonic Wars.
 Russia fought against France in the War of the Second Coalition.
 Once Napoleon Bonaparte came to power in 1799, Russia remained hostile and fought in the Wars of the Third and Fourth Coalitions, which were victories for France and saw French power extend into Central Europe.
 After the defeat of the Imperial Russian Army in the Battle of Friedland, Napoleon and Tsar Alexander I met aboard a barge in the Nieman River to negotiate a separate peace in a ceremony modeled after negotiations of Roman Emperors.
 Although Napoleon and Alexander had cordial personal relations, the Treaties of Tilsit in 1807 led to an uneasy alliance.
 Both Napoleon and Alexander wanted to control eastern Europe.
 However Napoleon established a puppet Polish state — the Duchy of Warsaw — which annoyed Russia.
 Napoleon was bothered that Russia was trading with the United Kingdom.
 The goal was not to conquer or absorb Russia but to punish the Tsar and force him back into line.
 Napoleon amassed a huge army of 600,000 soldiers from France and its allies to invade Russia in 1812.
 Only a tenth survived the fighting and the extreme cold.
 It was a spectacular defeat for France and a turning point in the Napoleonic Wars, leading to a massive Sixth coalition alliance in which Russia played the leading role.
 Paris fell.
 Bonaparte abdicated and the Bourbon kings returned to power in 1814.
 Napoleon made a brief 100-day return in 1815 but was forced to surrender again.

 Russia supports conservatism after 1814

 At the Vienna Congress of 1814–15, Russia played a major diplomatic role as a leader of the conservative, anti-revolutionary forces.
 This suited the Bourbon kings who again ruled France after the Restoration.
 Russia was a leader of the conservative Concert of Europe which sought to stifle revolution.

 Russia and France both supported the successful Greek revolt against Ottoman rule, 1821–1831.
 In terms of minorities living under Ottoman rule, Russia saw itself as the protector of Orthodox Christianity while France saw itself as the protector of Catholicism.
-Western as the prote Russia gave financial support of the Eastern Orthodox Church in Syria and Palestine, while France aided Catholic mission work.
+Russia gave financial support of the Eastern Orthodox Church in Syria and Palestine, while France aided Catholic mission work.
 Russia's impact was limited by distrust of Greek bishops who distrusted the Patriarch in Moscow.

 Russia led the forces of conservatism that helped crush the Revolutions of 1848 across Eastern Europe.
-In France however, the Revolution succeeded in bringing the liberal Louis-Napoleon Bonaparte to power.
+In France, however, the Revolution succeeded in bringing the liberal Louis-Napoleon Bonaparte to power.
 Soon thereafter Napoleon's ambitious nephew arranged to have himself crowned Emperor Napoleon III of the Second Empire.
 The intellectual mood in France feared Russian expansionism, military strength, and a premodern Asiatic (or "Tatar") perspective that hated the Enlightenment roots of Western European culture.
 The mood fostered public support for the Crimean War as Britain and France defeated Russia, 1854–1856.